haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/b2b/GiftCardSharedCatalog.md

 For more information about layouts, see the [Layout documentation]({{ page.baseurl }}/frontend-dev-guide/layouts/layout-overview.html).

-### UI components
+### UI 组件

-The following directory contains extensible UI components:
+The following directory contains extensible UI 组件:

 * `Magento\GiftCardSharedCatalog\view\adminhtml\ui_component` - renderer for pricing and structure listings